Anthem vs. Blue Cross Blue Shield: What's the Difference?

 Blue Cross Blue Shield also has higher satisfaction for Medicare Advantage plans.
 J.D.
 Power analyzed customer satisfaction with Medicare Advantage plans in five states.

-- Other Blue Cross Blue Shield companies have above good customer satisfaction in New York, Pennsylvania and Texas.
+• Other Blue Cross Blue Shield companies have strong customer satisfaction ratings in New York, Pennsylvania and Texas.

-- Neither Anthem nor Blue Cross Blue Shield is well-rated in California and Florida.
+• Neither Anthem nor Blue Cross Blue Shield have strong ratings in California and Florida.

 Frequently asked questions